-The Trustees invest in direct holdings and pooled funds via their investment manager.
-By the nature of these vehicles, the Trustees oversee the investment manager's voting and engagement activities and policies, rather than directing how individual votes are exercised.
+The Trustees invest in pooled funds and direct holdings via their investment manager.
+By the nature of these investments, the Trustees oversee the investment manager's voting and engagement activities and policies, rather than directing how individual votes are exercised.
 The Trustees deem holdings in equities to be relevant in terms of voting behaviours and holdings in equities and corporate debt to be relevant in terms of engagement activities with investee companies.